Vascular trauma associated with fractures/dislocations

 Management in the ED

-• Treat life threatening injuries ideally in conjunction with limb threatening injuries.
+• Treat life threatening injuries in parallel conjunction with limb threatening injuries.

 • Identify direct/indirect signs of injury.